-- A. Active and supporting membership dues shall be determined by the executive board at the beginning of each calendar year. - B. In no case will dues be raised unless deemed financially necessary by the executive board. - C. Any member delinquent in his dues shall have no vote in any WMRRA meeting.
-The payment date for dues will be established each year by the WMRRA executive board. - D. Any member terminating his or her membership in WMRRA by nonpayment of dues or by withdrawal shall forfeit all interest in WMRRA property which may have been acquired, or which may, in the future, be acquired by WMRRA.
-Any active or supporting member may withdraw from membership at any time by giving written notice to the Secretary of WMRRA of his or her intention to do so.
+- A. Active and supporting membership dues shall be determined by the executive board by the beginning of each calendar year. - B. The payment date for dues will be established each year by the WMRRA executive board. - C. Any member terminating his or her membership in WMRRA by nonpayment of dues or by withdrawal shall forfeit all interest in WMRRA property which may have been acquired, or which may, in the future, be acquired by WMRRA.
+Any active or supporting member may withdraw from membership at any time by giving written notice to the secretary of WMRRA of his or her intention to do so.